reruo321/Kotlin_Practice/Unit-03-Array-and-Loop/README.md

     var vec = Vector<Int>()
     ...
     var arr = vec.toTypedArray()

+Let's take another step towards the Kotlin world.
+It would be quite useful for example when you want to create an Int array by taking integer inputs, split by space.

+One more tip!
+Instead of converting each String-type number to Int with a for loop, just use **map**.
+It will convert all elements in the String list into integers.
+After using toTypedArray(), the list will be finally the array of Ints.

+    val arr = readLine()!!.split(" ").map{ it.toInt() }.toTypedArray()

 # Loop
 Loop in Kotlin has a little bit unique syntax.
 Use **for(VAR: TYPE in A..B)** format.
 For example if you count from 1 to 5 using a for loop,